 The 2015 Leaf & Pumpkin Composting Program is now closed.
 Thank you for your participation.

-The material collected will be composted rather than thrown away in the landfill, will help reduce greenhouse gases and create nutrient-rich compost to help plants grow.
+The yard waste will be composted rather than thrown away in the landfill.
+This will help reduce greenhouse gases and create compost to help plants grow.
 This program is for residents only.

 Why use paper yard waste bags?

 We encourage you to use paper yard waste bags instead of plastic bags.
 Leaves and pumpkins will be accepted in plastic bags, but paper bags are preferred.
 Paper bags are available at many local yard and garden stores.